cypress-io/cypress/docs/source/guides/appendices/bundled-tools.md

 {% url 'Chai docs' http://chaijs.com/ %}

 While Mocha provides us a framework to structure our tests, Chai gives us the ability to easily write assertions.
 Chai gives us readable assertions with excellent error messages.
-Cypress extends this, fixes several common pitfalls, and wraps Chai's DSL using {% url 'subjects' cypress-in-a-nutshell#Assertions %} and the {% url `.should()` should %} command.
+Cypress extends this, fixes several common pitfalls, and wraps Chai's DSL using {% url 'subjects' introduction-to-cypress#Assertions %} and the {% url `.should()` should %} command.

 {% note info Extending chai to use assertion plugins %}
 {% url "Check out our example recipe to see how to extend chai yourself." https://github.com/cypress-io/cypress-example-recipes/blob/master/cypress/integration/extending_chai_assertion_plugins_spec.js %}